- Tencent has just released an official PC emulator for PUBG Mobile on the Tencent Gaming Buddy platform.

 Without a doubt, there is a battle royale craze sweeping across the gaming world.
 Developers are scrambling to find the next goose that lays the golden eggs, and that’s now spilled over into the mobile market.

 In an unusual plot twist, PUBG Mobile, the main contender on Android, is now officially playable on PC.
 Mobile gaming behemoth Tencent has released an official PC emulator for PUBG Mobile, which is the mobile port… of the PC version of PUBG.
 The Tencent Gaming Buddy emulator and PUBG Mobile can be downloaded from its website free of charge.
+It supports not only PUBG Mobile, but also other hit titles like Mobile Legends, Lords Mobile, Arena of Valor, and Auto Chess.

-It’s still in beta, but the PC emulator for PUBG Mobile offers the exactly the same game that has been available on mobile devices for since mid 2018.
+It’s still in beta, but the PC emulator for PUBG Mobile offers the exactly the same game that has been available on mobile devices since mid 2018.
 Controls have been remapped for mouse and keyboard, but they haven’t been completely optimized.
-The HUD is clearly made for touch screen devices, and still prompts users to tap on parts of the screen for certain commands.
+The HUD is still clearly made for touch screen devices, and still prompts users to tap on parts of the screen for certain commands.

 Aiming and moving around is much easier with a mouse and keyboard, but pretty much everything else is more difficult.
 Vehicles are particularly unwieldy, and sometimes turn wildly without control inputs.
 The control options in the menu are the same as the mobile version, so inputs need to be manually set through the emulator.
+Much of this is more of an issue with the game being designed for mobile devices.

 Performance is notably better than in standard Android PC emulators, but the controls are only marginally better.
 There are many options to customize the controls to your liking, and certain controls are context sensitive.
 This means that if you’re looting a victim, the controls will adapt slightly to better suit the task at hand.